 8 At Pentecost 33 C.E., thousands of Jews and proselytes were anointed with holy spirit.
 These new Christians became "a chosen race, a royal priesthood, a holy nation, a people for special possession."
 (Read 1 Peter 2:9, 10.)
 The apostles kept careful watch over the congregations of God's people as long as they lived.
 However, especially after the death of the apostles, men arose who spoke "twisted things" in order to "draw away the disciples after themselves."
 (Acts 20:30; 2 Thess.
 2:6-8) Many of these men had responsible positions in the congregations, serving as overseers and later as "bishops."
-A clergy class 8.
-Explain how genuine Christianity came to be corrupted.
-(See opening picture of the standard edition.)

-was taking shape, although Jesus had said to his followers: "All of you are brothers."
+A clergy class was taking shape, although Jesus had said to his followers: "All of you are brothers."
 (Matt.
 23:8) Prominent men who were enamored of the philosophies of Aristotle and Plato introduced false religious ideas, gradually replacing the pure teachings of God's Word.

-9 In 313 C.E., this apostate form of Christianity was granted legal recognition by the pagan Roman Emperor Constantine.
+9 In 313 C.E., this apostate form of

+Christianity was granted legal recognition by the pagan Roman Emperor Constantine.
 From that time on, Church and State began working hand in hand.
 For example, after the Council of Nicaea, Constantine, who was present at the council, ordered Arius, a dissenting priest, into exile because Arius refused to acknowledge Jesus as God.
-Later, under Emperor Theodosius I (379-395 C.E.), the Catholic Church, as the contaminated form of Christianity came to be known, be-9.
-Describe how apostate Christianity received the backing of the Roman State and what resulted.

-came the official religion of the Roman Empire.
+Later, under Emperor Theodosius I (379-395 C.E.), the Catholic Church, as the contaminated form of Christianity came to be known, became the official religion of the Roman Empire.
 Historians refer to pagan Rome as having been "Christianized" in the fourth century.
 The truth is that by that time an apostate form of Christianity had joined the pagan religious organizations of the Roman Empire as members of Babylon the Great.
 Even so, a small number of anointed wheatlike Christians were doing their best to worship God, but their voices were being drowned out.
 (Read Matthew 13:24, 25, 37-39.)
 They truly were in Babylonian captivity!

 10 Still, for the first few centuries of our Common Era, many people could read the Bible in either Greek or Latin.
 They were thus in a position to compare the teachings of God's Word with the dogmas of the church.
-On the basis of what they read in the Bible, some among them rejected 10.
-On what basis could sincere people question church teachings during the first few centuries of our Common Era?

-the unscriptural creeds of the church, but it was dangerous-even fatal-to express such opinions openly.
+On the basis of what they read in the Bible, some among them rejected the unscriptural creeds of the church, but it was dangerous-even fatal-to express such opinions openly.